 Well, he just loved his music more than his looks.

 Farrokh Bulsara (the real name of Freddie), was a baritone.
 A difficult vocal range to reach.
 He produced his tones from ventricular chords also called fake vocal cords, a technique used by classical musicians.

 He had an uncommon voice.
-According to an Australian scientific, Mercury had an incredible control over his voice and made her vocal strings vibrate faster than any other artists.
+According to an Australian scientific, Mercury had incredible control over his voice and made her vocal strings vibrate faster than any other artist.

 It’s a fact that he had more teeth than any average lead singer.